Volkswagen Taigo Review 2025: Price, specs & boot space

 Despite sacrificing a bit of space, it's more practical than you might expect (ignoring the miniature cupholders for a moment), while the frugal engines and low running costs will also make strong cases for themselves.

-Key rivals though are perhaps the excellent Ford Puma and the slightly less impressive Nissan Juke, while you could also look at something like the Renault Arkana or Mazda CX-30 if you were after something a little larger.
+Key rivals are the excellent Ford Puma and the slightly less impressive Nissan Juke, while you could also look at something like the Renault Arkana or Mazda CX-30 if you were after something a little larger.
 If you're wanting something a little more premium, then step forward the Audi Q3 Sportback and BMW X2

 Comfort and design: Volkswagen Taigo interior